 What other deli salad recipes do you have?

-Just put “deli-style” in the search bar to find several delicious easy to make deli-style salads.
+Just put “deli-style” in the search bar to find several delicious, easy-to-make deli-style salads.
 In the meantime, try these!

 - Deli-Style Cucumber Salad